List of roads in Mississauga: Torbram Road

 Torbram Road's name is a portmanteau of Toronto and either Brampton or Bramalea.
 "Toronto" likely refers to Toronto Township, the precursor municipality to Mississauga, rather than to the city.
 It runs north from Derry Rd. and was originally Fifth Line East, which once continued south to present-day Eglinton Avenue (passing through Elmbank en route), with the southern section being removed with the expansion of Pearson Airport.

 Airport Road

 Airport Road is designated as Peel Regional Road 7 and, as the name suggests, passes by Pearson Airport.
 Its original southern terminus was at Lower Baseline (present-day Eglinton Ave.) but today swings east to link with Dixon Road in Toronto at Highway 427.
 Northwards, it runs through the Malton neighbourhood, and continues all the way to the Dufferin/Simcoe County line south of Stayner where it officially loses its name.

 Goreway Drive

 Goreway Drive is named after the former Toronto Gore Township.
 It begins south of Derry Rd. at Highway 427 (but has no interchange), and passes under the freeway into Toronto as Disco Road.
 The elevated tracks of the Union Pearson Express (UP) run alongside the street near its southern end.
+To the north it enters Brampton at the Canadian National Halton Subdivision at a level crossing.
+In 2023, construction started on a long-delayed replacement overpass.